calloncampbell/forza-telemetry-bridge/README.md

 ## Overview

-ForzaBridge is a console application designed to capture and forward Forza Motorsport telemetry data to Microsoft Azure Event Hubs or Microsoft Fabric Event Streams.
+ForzaBridge is a console application designed to capture and forward Forza Motorsport telemetry data (Windows | Xbox) to Microsoft Azure Event Hubs or Microsoft Fabric Event Streams.
 It utilizes UDP to listen for telemetry data sent from Forza Motorsport games and forwards this data after processing and formatting into cloud event streams.